Joseph Sullivan, Youth Head Coach

-Art brings with him a literal lifetime of rowing experience.
+Art brings with him a lifetime of rowing experience.
 He has been involved with the rowing community since the 1960’s and has seen success at every level.
 As a high school student, he rowed for Groton School in Massachusetts.
 He went on to row for 4 years in the men’s varsity 8+ at Dartmouth College.
 Upon graduation, Art left New Hampshire and made his way to Philadelphia’s own Vesper Boat Club where he competed at the Elite level for nearly 10 years.
 During his time as an elite rower he won multiple National Championships in both sweep and sculling events.
-To this day you will find Art rowing his single nearly every day.
+To this day you will find Art rowing his single on our stretch of the Schuylkill.

-His coaching resume is even more impressive, if you can believe that.
-He has coached everything from high school novices, to collegiate varsity, to high performance, world championship teams.
+Art has coached everything from high school novices, to collegiate varsity, to high performance athletes, and world championship teams.
 If you are at all familiar with Philadelphia scholastic rowing, you have seen one of Art’s boats winning a race.
 For 19 years he was Associate Head Coach at Malvern Preparatory School.
 During his time at Malvern Prep, Art has helped produce more than 20 National Champion crews and has seen over 40 of his rowers graduate and go on to row for Division I varsity programs.
-Art has also coached sculling at Lower Merion High School, and assisted at Bryn Mawr College over the past five years.
+Art also coached sculling at Lower Merion High School, and assisted at Bryn Mawr College for five years.